-In this article we aim to explore the topics of gender differences, what sort of differences are there when it comes to learning, and how understanding these differences can benefit different approaches to teaching.
+In this article we aim to explore the role gender in the classroom plays, along with what sort of differences among the genders are there when it comes to learning, and how understanding these differences can benefit different approaches to teaching.

 How men and women influenced history.